frankshearar/Home/Global-Tools---NuGet-Implementation.md

 NuGet will also provide a way to walk the settings based on the CLI working directory.
 Current workaround is RestoreSolutionDirectory.
 [Task 6199](https://github.com/NuGet/Home/issues/6199)

-The install directory will be a V3 style directory, where the project.assets.json file will be in the root of the package folder.
+The install directory will be a V3 style directory.

 The assets file will need to be extended to include the tools folder when packages are marked with the **Tools** PackageType.
 [Task 6197](https://github.com/NuGet/Home/issues/6197)